 A parent or guardian suing on their child’s behalf can demand payment for all the same losses as if they were suing for their own injuries, including:

 - Past and future medical bills

 - Lost future working ability

 - Emotional/psychological damage

 If you agree to a settlement on your child’s behalf, you may be legally required to get a court’s approval and follow other rules restricting how you can manage and use the money.
-The experienced Quakertown attorneys at Ostroff Injury Law will review all the regulations that might affect your child’s injury case during a private initial meeting.
+The experienced Quakertown attorneys at Ostroff Godshall Injury and Accident Lawyers will review all the regulations that might affect your child’s injury case during a private initial meeting.